 MTIT does not have specific technical standards.
 Approval is based on review of foreign standard test reports.
 They accept the EU RED Directive compliance reports and CE DoC as evidence of compliance.
 A Local Representative is required for the MTIT approval.

 The typical lead time to obtain the MTIT approval is 8 weeks.
-Certificates issued by MTIT are valid for one year, and must be renewed on an annual basis as long as the product is imported and/or sold in Yemen.
+Certificates issued by MTIT are valid for 1 year, and must be renewed on an annual basis as long as the product is imported and/or sold in Yemen.
 If the product is modified from the original submitted design, the updated product must be resubmitted for approval, and cannot be shipped into the country until a new certificate has been issued.

 There are no labelling requirements for telecom and radio products in Yemen related with MTIT approval.